Chronic Malnutrition: A Global Problem with Grave Implications

-This chronic health condition is caused by poor nutrition in mothers both before and during pregnancy and lactation, and in children during the first 36 months of life.
-Left untreated, it causes irreversible damage, resulting in stunted physical growth, decreased cognitive ability, and increased risk of degenerative diseases.
+This chronic health condition is caused by poor nutrition in mothers both before and during pregnancy and lactation, and in children during the first 24 months of life.
+Left untreated, it causes irreversible damage, resulting in stunted physical growth, decreased cognitive ability, and increased risk of chronic diseases in adulthood.

 Children who suffer from chronic malnutrition perform poorly academically, suffer from low productive capacity, and are at a higher risk of becoming wards of the food welfare system.
 In short, chronic malnutrition compromises a child’s life which leads to diminished opportunity and poverty; the cycle of dependence is never broken.